Ulster Rugby ask to play friendly at GAA venue

 Potential venues include the Athletic Grounds in Armagh, Healy Park in Omagh and Derry's Celtic Park.

-The use of a GAA venue would need to be authorised by GAA's Central Council and BBC Sport understands that it is highly likely that any such proposal would pass a vote.
+The use of a GAA venue would need to be authorised by the Gaelic Athletic Association's Central Council and BBC Sport understands that it is highly likely that any such proposal would pass a vote.

 Ulster Rugby are yet to finalise their pre-season fixtures and locations.